luisibanez/open-source-databases-tutorial/source/M/Overview.rst

 .. image:: ../../images/GTMLogo.jpg
    :scale: 200 %

-`GT.M`_ is a database engine with scalability proven in the largest real-time core processing systems in production at financial institutions worldwide, as well as in large, well known healthcare institutions.
+`GT.M`_ is a hierarchical, schema-free database with high scalability.

+It is commonly used Financial and Healthcare applications.

 It is important to distinguish between:

 * The `M Programming Language`_
 * The `M Database`_

-They tend to be used together, but they do not have to.
+The language and the database tend to be used together, but they do not have to.

-It is possible to use the M database from other programming languages.
+It is possible to use the `M Database`_ from other programming languages.

 Here we focused on M as a Database.